 Ghana, Côte d’Ivoire, Nigeria, and Cameroon together produce more than 75% of the world’s cocoa, but have seen drastically reduced crop yields amid droughts, fires and other climate change-induced weather phenomena.
 Drought index data from the Gro Intelligence platform indicates that the current drought in West Africa is the worst the region has seen since at least 2003.

 On top of that, the Cocoa Farmers Association of Nigeria reported that fires destroyed over 30 hectares (74 acres) of cocoa farmlands in the first quarter in Abia state, a major cocoa producer in southeast Nigeria.
 That could see a loss of 11,000 to 12,000 tonnes of cocoa from the mid-crop harvest in Nigeria.
-This would represent roughly 4% of the commodity’s anticipated production this year, which is between 280,000 and 300,000 tons.
+This would represent roughly 4% of the country’s anticipated production this year, which is between 280,000 and 300,000 tons.

 The monthly report on the cocoa market from the International Cocoa Organization (ICCO) states that since the season began cocoa arrivals at Ivorian and Ghanaian ports have decreased by 28% and 35% respectively, compared to the same period next year.
 Earlier this year, the Ghana Cocoa Board released a report predicting that the country’s 2023– 2024 harvest would reach a maximum of 425,000 metric tons, a 22-year low.